 - Q's actor (Tee) is the star of the 2021 Thai fantasy BL series The Cupid Coach.

 - The actor who portrays X (Bever) appeared in various supporting roles.
 His portfolio of work include En of Love: Love Mechanics (2020), The Best Story (2021), and Love Mechanics (2022).

-- Toy and Frank’s actors (Prat and Bigboom) both appeared in Love Mechanics.
+- Toy and Frank's actors (Prat and Bigboom) both appeared in Love Mechanics.
+Bigboom is the star of the 2023 BL series Future.
 In addition, Prat also had supporting roles in the En of Love franchise and The Best Story.

 21 Days Theory Review

 21 Days Theory is a super cute BL drama, even though the series begins with a flimsy premise.
 The so-called competition doesn't make much sense.
 I've no idea why the protagonist would agree to a vague and pointless rivalry.
 However, the strange scenario is a MacGuffin, establishing a convenient excuse for the two leads to interact with each other.
 Rather than questioning the plot, it's easier to simply enjoy the funny and lighthearted journey.
 21 Days Theory compensates for a shaky story with humour, enthusiasm & charm.

 The first episode is slightly clunky, introducing the central storyline with a heavy hand.
 As the plot unfolds, the events and interactions feel contrived.
 Also, X's character makes a lousy first impression.
 His early behaviour comes across as conniving and antagonistic.
 I keep waiting for him to apologize, but the series brushes past his obnoxious antics underneath a cheeky persona.
 After a while, the actor's charisma softens my harsh perception of him.
 Nonetheless, I was wary of the relationship dynamics and couldn't understand why Q would entertain X initially.